cozy-labs/konnectors/README.md

 # Available connectors

-Ths connectors with :x: are known as currently broken.
+The connectors marked with :x: are known as currently broken.

 *Bills*